nesi/support-docs/docs/General/Announcements/Transitioning_to_Maui_-_Everything_you_need_to_Know.md

 [This link](https://support.nesi.org.nz/hc/en-gb/sections/360000034335)
 provides useful information about the new HPCs.

-You can gain a better understanding of the Maui filesystems [here](https://support.nesi.org.nz/hc/en-gb/articles/360000177256-NeSI-File-Systems-and-Quotas).
+You can gain a better understanding of the Māui filesystems [here](https://support.nesi.org.nz/hc/en-gb/articles/360000177256-NeSI-File-Systems-and-Quotas).
 In particular, please note:

--   Maui (shared with Mahuika), i.e. the HPCF, has a very large, very high performance scratch file system called `/nesi/nobackup`.
+-   Māui (shared with Mahuika), i.e. the HPCF, has a very large, very high performance scratch file system called `/nesi/nobackup`.
 You should do most of your computing in this file system.
 -   Data in `/nesi/nobackup` will be automatically removed from time to